-4B302.
-Recovery of Payment by Return of Items; Time of Dishonor.

-- (a) If a payor bank settles for a demand item other than a documentary draft presented otherwise than for immediate payment over the counter as required by [new Section 4-213(f)], the payor bank may recover the amount of the settlement if, before it has made final payment and before its midnight deadline, it - (1) returns the item; or - (2) if the item is unavailable for return, sends [written] notice of dishonor or nonpayment. - (b) If a demand item is received by a payor bank for credit on its books, it may return the item or send notice of dishonor and may revoke any credit given or recover the amount thereof withdrawn by its customer, if it acts within the time limit and in the manner specified in subsection (a). - (c) Unless previous notice of dishonor has been sent, an item is dishonored at the time when for purposes of dishonor it is returned or notice sent in accordance with this section. - (d) For purposes of subsection (a), an item is returned: - (1) as to an item presented through a clearing house, when it is delivered to the presenting or last collecting bank or to the clearing house or is sent or delivered in accordance with clearing-house rules; or - (2) in all other cases, when it is sent or delivered to the bank's customer or transferor or pursuant to instructions.
+(a) If a payor bank settles for a demand item other than a documentary draft presented otherwise than for immediate payment over the counter as required by [new Section 4-213(f)]before midnight of the banking day of receipt, the payor bank may revoke the settlement and recover the amount of the settlement if, before it has made final payment and before its midnight deadline, it

+(1) returns the item; or

+(2) sends a record providing notice of dishonor or nonpayment if the item is unavailable for return, sends [written] notice of dishonor or nonpayment.

+(b) If a demand item is received by a payor bank for credit on its books, it may return the item or send notice of dishonor and may revoke any credit given or recover the amount thereof withdrawn by its customer, if it acts within the time limit and in the manner specified in subsection (a).

+(c) Unless previous notice of dishonor has been sent, an item is dishonored at the time when for purposes of dishonor it is returned or notice sent in accordance with this section.

+(d) For purposes of subsection (a), aAn item is returned:

+(1) as to an item presented through a clearing house, when it is delivered to the presenting or last collecting bank or to the clearing house or is sent or delivered in accordance with clearing-house rules; or

+(2) in all other cases, when it is sent or delivered to the bank's customer or transferor or pursuant to instructions.

-- 1. The introductory clause is added to subsection (d) to avoid confusion with the duty of expeditious return that appears in new UCC '4-303. - 2.
-The Committee should consider whether the destination for a return adequate to satisfy the midnight deadline (proposed $^{\prime}$ 4-302(d)(2)) should be different from the destination adequate to satisfy the expeditious return requirement (proposed $^{\prime}$ 4-303(a)).
+1. The introductory clause is added to subsection (d) to avoid confusion with the duty of expeditious return that appears in new UCC § 4-303.

+2. The Committee should consider whether the destination for a return adequate to satisfy the midnight deadline (proposed § 4-302(d)(2)) should be different from the destination adequate to satisfy the expeditious return requirement (proposed § 4-303(a)).

-4B303.
+§ 4-303.
 Payor Bank's Duties in Returning Items.

+(A) IF A PAYOR BANK DETERMINES NOT TO PAY A CASH ITEM, IT SHALL MAKE AN EXPEDITIOUS RETURN OF THE ITEM; PROVIDED, HOWEVER, THAT A PAYOR BANK HAS NO OBLIGATION TO MAKE AN EXPEDITIOUS RETURN TO A PARTY THAT HAS BREACHED A PRESENTMENT WARRANTY UNDER SECTION 4-208.
+SUBJECT TO

-- (a) If a payor bank determines not to pay a cash item, it shall make an expeditious return of the item; provided, however, that a payor bank has no obligation to make an expeditious return to a party that has breached a presentment warranty under Section 4-208.
-Subject to the requirement for expeditious return, a payor bank may send a returned cash item to the depositary bank or to any other bank agreeing to handle the returned cash item expeditiously under [new Section 4-304]. - (b) A payor bank returning a cash item shall clearly indicate on the face of the cash item that it is a returned cash item and the reason for return.
-A payor bank may convert a check to a qualified returned check. - (c) A payor bank that transfers a returned cash item and receives a settlement or other consideration for it warrants to the transferee returning bank, to any subsequent returning bank, to the depositary bank, and to the owner of the cash item, that: - (1) it has returned the cash item as required by this section and [new Section 4-302(a)]; - (2) it is authorized to return the cash item; and - (3) the cash item has not been materially altered.
+1. Subsection (a) is revised to remove the requirement for expeditious return, a payor bank may send a returned cash item to the depositary bank or to any other bank agreeing to handle the returned cash item expeditiously under [new Section 4-304].

+(b) A payor bank returning a cash item shall clearly indicate on the face of the cash item that it is a returned cash item and the reason for return.
+A payor bank may convert a check to a qualified returned check.

+(c) A payor bank that transfers a returned cash item and receives a settlement or other consideration for it warrants to the transferee returning bank, to any subsequent returning bank, to the depositary bank, and to the owner of the cash item, that:

+(1) it has returned the cash item as required by this section and [new Section 4-302(a)];

+(2) it is authorized to return the cash item; and

+(3) the cash item has not been materially altered.